Guided Tour of Search for Common Ground

 Search for Common Ground strongly believes that transforming the way the world deals with conflict starts with its own staff and its partners - meaning, people who contribute time, resources, and energy.

-We invite you to help Search For Common Ground make a difference through the following means:
+We invite you to help Search for Common Ground make a difference through the following means:

-By making a financial contribution, you will join a growing network of "Common Ground Partners" - people dedicated to transforming how the world deals with conflict.
+Make a financial contribution By making a financial contribution, you will join a growing network of "Common Ground Partners" - people dedicated to transforming how the world deals with conflict.
 Your donation is tax deductible.
 Click here to learn about the impact your contribution can make: (Please click here for more information)

 Host an Introductory Event